CRBS/cdeep3m/README.md

 CDeep3M is a plug-and-play cloud based deep learning for image segmentation of light, electron and X-ray microscopy derived from [DeepEM3D][deepem3d]

-This is the code for the paper submitted to Nature methods titled:
+This is the code for the paper submitted:

 "CDeep3M - Plug-and-Play cloud based deep learning for image segmentation of light, electron and X-ray microscopy"

-# Run CDeep3M in the cloud
+# Run CDeep3M on the cloud

 Click link below to spin up CDeep3M on the cloud (10 minute spin up time):

-**WARNING: Running the CloudFormation stack described below will result in EC2 charges**
+**NOTE: Running the CloudFormation stack described below requires AWS account and will result in EC2 charges (~1-3$ per h runtime)**

 **Oregon region:**